nhn/tui.chart/README.md

   * A combo chart is a visualization that combines the features of two kinds of charts.
 * Map Chart<br>
   * A map chart allows us to visualize spatial relationships in data by indicating data on a geographical map.
+* Heatmap Chart <br>
+  * A heatmap chart is a graphical representation of data where the individual values contained in a matrix are represented as colors.

 ## Sample Images